JunghyeonAhn/SQL-Project-/README.md

 - **Segmentation Analysis**: breaking down purchase behaviors by age group, product categories, payment methods, discount sensitivity, and review satisfaction.
 - **Actionable Insights**: identifying which customer groups contribute the most revenue, which age segments are price sensitive, and where marketing strategies can be optimized.

-This work demonstrates my ability to use SQL for **end-to-end eCommerce analysis**, from raw data exploration to generating insights that can inform marketing and product decisions.
+This work demonstrates my ability to use SQL for **discovering consumer purchase insights through retail data analysis**, from raw data exploration to generating insights that can inform marketing and product decisions.

 Feel free to connect with me via: